WebDevBrum/TechDegree-Project-4/README.md

 	font-family: 'Special Elite', cursive;
 }

-Outside to that , background color changed to start screen and the game screen
+Outside to that , background color changed to start screen and the game screen and page titles altered to personalise the app.